christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 Simple enough?
 Well, things get more complicated when looking at real exchange rate data because you have to convert back and forth e.g. price of USD in CAD vs price of CAD in USD.

 As a reminder, if you have 1 USD to 1.5 CAD, you can find it in terms of 1 CAD by dividing by 1.5. so you get 0.67 USD for 1 CAD.
-It's helpful to think of it as a ratio—1.5 CAD to 1 USD.
-Then divide both sides by 1.5 to get 1 CAD to 0.67 USD.
+You can find equivalent ratios by multiplying both sides by the same number.

 Here's the same example but with exchange rates as they are typically expressed.